KwantaeKim/KwantaeKim.github.io/_posts/2023-06-08-OSE-Docker.md

 We can run place-and-route (PnR) and arrive GDS file generation as introduced in <a href="{{ site.baseurl }}{{ post[0].url }}">this post</a>, using open-source chip design tool with <i class="fa-brands fa-python fa-lg"></i> Python scripts, in <i class="fa-brands fa-google fa-lg"></i> **Google Colab** environment.

-In this post, I am gonna share a GUI-based tool setup, more familiar with analog circuit designers.
+In this post, I am going to share a GUI-based tool setup, more familiar with analog circuit designers.

 A research team led by <a href="https://github.com/hpretl" target="_blank">Harald Pretl</a> from **Johannes Kepler University (JKU)** developed a <i class="fa-brands fa-docker fa-lg"></i> Docker container, **IIC-OSIC-TOOLS**.
 Using this container, we can easily setup open-source tools and access to it through **Virtual Network Computing (VNC)**.